-- Exclude issuers with a JESG score below 20 - Comply with the Investment Manager's exclusion criteria applicable to Article 8 funds as described in UBP's Responsible Investment Policy
+- Enhancing exposure to investments that are deemed to have associated positive externalities, compared to the Sub-Fund's ESG Reporting Benchmark while limiting investments that are deemed to have associated negative externalities. - Exclude issuers with a JESG score below 20 - Comply with the Investment Manager's exclusion criteria applicable to Article 8 funds as described in UBP's Responsible Investment Policy.

-This includes the exclusion of companies involved in controversial and nuclear weapons, as well as companies with material involvement (revenue threshold apply) in thermal coal extraction, coal-powered electricity generation, unconventional Oil & Gas and the production and distribution of weapons and tobacco.
+This includes the exclusion of companies involved in controversial and nuclear weapons, as well as of companies with material involvement (revenue threshold apply) in thermal coal extraction, coal-powered electricity generation, unconventional Oil & Gas, and in the production and distribution of weapons and tobacco.
 It also excludes issuers deemed to have failed to comply with the 10 UN Global Compact Principles.
 Further information on UBP's exclusion criteria can be found here.